-The other major independent standard, Verra, instead leaves the issue of corresponding adjustments for voluntary market credits to national discretion, stating that a tool for corresponding adjustment is not needed in the voluntary market and it is even detrimental to developing countries.
+The other major voluntary standard, Verra, will also continue to issue carbon credits regardless of whether the host country has authorized the credits under Article 6.
+However, they must be notified if a country applies a corresponding adjustment related to carbon credits from projects/programmes it certifies.
+The standard leaves the issue of corresponding adjustments for voluntary market credits to national discretion, stating that a tool for corresponding adjustment is not needed in the voluntary market and is detrimental to developing countries.
 On one hand, Verra argues, the national accounts of the country where the company making the claims is domiciled are not affected by voluntary action, so there is no risk of double counting.
 On the other hand, requiring corresponding adjustments would create "perverse incentives" for companies to buy credits only from countries where their operations are based, which would reduce carbon finance going to developing countries.
 This would put the limited financial resources of developing countries under pressure, as governments would have to fund additional emission reductions.
-In other words, what Gold Standard deems to be a potential deferral or displacement of government action is seen by Verra as the very reason for carbon finance, which contributes to climate action in countries that often struggle to meet the basic needs of their populations and are the least responsible for climate change.
-For Verra, companies that retire credits that are not correspondingly adjusted can continue to make offsetting claims but need to specify that the emission reductions or removals remain in the host country.